 Since cheese and potatoes are such staples in our house, you will also want to try these delicious mashed potatoes with cream cheese!
 This is another potato side dish we make a lot!

-• This delicious potato side is easy to make ahead if you are short on time.
+- This delicious potato side is easy to make ahead of time if you are short on time.

 Ingredient Notes:

-• Ricotta Cheese – This adds so much creamy cheese flavor, and it is a huge component of the cheesy sauce.
+- Ricotta Cheese—This adds a creamy cheese flavor and is a huge component of the cheesy sauce.

-I have tons of delicious gluten free side dish recipes on the blog to try.
+I have tons of delicious gluten-free side dish recipes on the blog.

 Step 1: Cook your bacon in a pan.
-Move to a paper towel-lined plate and drain the grease from the pan.
-When the bacon is cooled, chop the bacon into small pieces.
+Transfer to a paper towel-lined plate and drain the grease from the pan.
+When the bacon is cooled, chop it into small pieces.

 I use a mandoline slicer to keep my potato slices the same thickness.
 You can also use a sharp knife, but be really careful!!
 It is optional if you want to peel the potatoes first.